xcube-dev/xcube-server/README.md

 ## TODO

 * Bug: coordinate values are cached wrongly in context.py!
-* Add a service that allows retrieving the possible color bars as html page
 * Add a service that allows retrieving the actual coordinates given a variable and dimension KVP.
   This is because we use `var.sel(method='nearest, **indexers)`, users cannot know the actual, effectively selected coordinates.
 * Internally cache TileGrid instances, so we don't need to recompute them
 * Build on Travis & AppVeyor